vyperlang/vyper/docs/compiler-notes.rst

 - All function require either a `@public` or `@private` decorator.
 - Option decorator for locking a function call against re-entrancy: `@nonreentrant`.
+- When calling functions, Vyper only support positional arguments - there is no support for keyword arguments for self defined functions (could be useful to add support).
+  Keyword arguments are sometimes used/enforced on builtin functions to improve readability, for example ` slice(inp1, start=3, len=3)`.
+- Vyper does not support arbitary argument lists such as `*args` and `**kwargs`.

 **For Statements**